AronAhn/Graph-Analysis/PGNA_ch5.md

 - Ego-network analysis involves the examination of the relations that extend from a particular individual outward to their contacts
 - Sociocentric analysis studies the characteristics of the entire network
 - Ego-centric network analysis examines the subnetwork of one particular node

+## 5.2.
+Identifying Influential Individuals in the Network